nagadomi/nunif/iw3/README.md

 Please post to the issue about the format of the video.

+### Large video file size

+You can reduce the file size with `--preset medium` option.
+`--video-codec libx265` also helps reduce the file size.

 ### 60fps video drops to 30fps

 By default, FPS is limited to 30fps.
 Use `--max-fps 128` option.

+Note that 60fps video takes twice as long to process as 30fps limit.

+### Problems with older GPUs

+`FP16` can cause slowdowns and errors on older GPUs (older than GeForce 20 series).

+In CLI, `FP16` can be disabled with `--disable-amp` option.

 ### It's a giant!